jayanthkoushik/alphanet/paper/sections/appendix/rhosweep.md

   * Top‑5 accuracy: @tbl:models_split_top5_accs_vs_rho_inatlt.

-In addition to top‑1 and top‑5 accuracy, we evaluated performance on ImageNet‑LT by considering predictions to a WordNet nearest neighbor as correct.[^note:semantic_acc] Given a level $l$, if the predicted class for a sample is within $l$ nodes of the true class in the WordNet hierarchy (using the shortest path), it is considered correct.
-We used
-$l=4$ -- results are shown in
+In addition to top‑1 and top‑5 accuracy, we evaluated performance on ImageNet‑LT by considering predictions to a WordNet[@wordnet] nearest neighbor as correct.[^note:semantic_acc] Given a level $l$, if the predicted class for a sample is within $l$ nodes of the true class in the WordNet hierarchy (using the shortest path), it is considered correct.
+We used $l=4$ -- results are shown in
 @tbl:models_split_semantic4_accs_vs_rho_imagenetlt.

 [^note:semantic_acc]: This is only possible for ImageNet‑LT since image